SEMP Features

 If the request includes is filtered by the where query parameter, the count field is not included in the response.

-For example, suppose the default Message VPN has the following queues:
+For example, suppose the finance Message VPN has the following queues:

 • an exclusive queue